2000 Fijian coup d'état: Aftermath

 In the wake of the coup tourism collapsed by 30%, and Fiji's economy contracted 8.2%.

 Despite Speight's arrest, violence by rebels continued.
-On 31 July Speight supporters terrorised the village of Dreketi, taking 30 hostages.
+On 31 July, Speight supporters terrorised the village of Dreketi, taking 30 hostages.
 Soldiers who had mutinied at the Sukunaivalu Barracks did not surrender for six weeks.
-On 8 August rebels ambushed a military patrol, killing one soldier and a policeman, and wounding three others.
+On 8 August, rebels ambushed a military patrol, killing one soldier and a policeman, and wounding three others.
 On 2 November 2000, soldiers of the Counter Revolutionary Warfare Unit loyal to Speight mutinied in the Queen Elizabeth Barracks mutiny, holding officers hostage in an attempt to depose military commander Frank Bainimarama.
 Two soldiers were killed and ten were injured when the military retook the barracks.
 Four of the rebels were tortured and killed by loyal soldiers in the aftermath.

 On 15 November, the High Court of Fiji declared that the interim government was illegal.
-Mara remained the lawful President; Parliament had not been dissolved but only suspended, and should now be reconvened; and by implication, Chaudhry remained the lawful Prime Minister.
+Mara remained the lawful President; Parliament had not been dissolved but only suspended, and should now be reconvened; and by implication, Chaudhry remained the lawful prime minister.
 Mara subsequently officially resigned, with his resignation backdated to 29 May.
 The Qarase government appealed the court ruling.
-On 1 March 2001, the Court of Appeal of Fiji confirmed the High Court decision reinstating the constitution.
+On 1 March 2001, the Court of Appeal of Fiji confirmed the High Court decision reinstating the constitution in Republic of Fiji Islands v Prasad.
 The government accepted the decision, and new elections were subsequently held in August and September 2001.

-On 18 February 2002 George Speight pleaded guilty to treason and was sentenced to death.
+On 18 February 2002, George Speight pleaded guilty to treason and was sentenced to death.
 The sentence was commuted to life imprisonment the same day by President Ratu Josefa Iloilo.
 Ten other rebels received sentences of between 18 months and three years for kidnapping.
 On 20 March 2003 Josefa Nata and Timoci Silatolu were convicted of treason.
-On 28 June 2003 both were sentenced to life imprisonment.
-In April 2005 Lands Minister Naiqama Lalabalavu, Senator Josefa Dimuri and two other Vanua Levu chiefs were sentenced to eight months imprisonment over his role in the Sukanaivalu Barracks mutiny.
+On 28 June 2003, both were sentenced to life imprisonment.
+In April 2005, Lands Minister Naiqama Lalabalavu, Senator Josefa Dimuri and two other Vanua Levu chiefs were sentenced to eight months imprisonment over his role in the Sukanaivalu Barracks mutiny.
+They were released to serve their sentences extramurally after only 11 days, and subsequently allowed to return to their seats in parliament.

-In November 2002 15 soldiers involved in the Queen Elizabeth barracks mutiny were sentenced to prison terms ranging from ten months to life imprisonment.
+In November 2002, 15 soldiers involved in the Queen Elizabeth barracks mutiny were sentenced to prison terms ranging from ten months to life imprisonment.

 In 2005 the Qarase government proposed the Reconciliation, Tolerance, and Unity Bill to grant amnesty to those involved in the coup, leading to the 2005–2006 Fijian political crisis and the 2006 Fijian coup d'état.

+In December 2024 the Rabuka government established the Fiji Truth and Reconciliation Commission to inquire into the 1987, 2000, and 2006 coups.
+In January 2025 Rabuka said he would identify those behind the coups to the commission.